VasilisPngs/FreshPC/README.md

-**UpdateSoftwares:** This is a Windows batch script designed to automate the process of checking for and installing updates using the Winget package manager.
+**UpdateSoftwares:** This is a Windows batch script designed to automate the process of checking for and installing updates using the Winget Package Manager (Microsoft).
 It checks if the necessary package manager are installed, checks for updates, and upgrades packages automatically.
 It is intended to save time and effort for users who regularly manage packages on Windows.

-**NOTE: If winget are not installed on your computer after you first run the tool and install them, once it closes, run the tool again and it will work fine.**
+**NOTE: If Winget Package Manager (Microsoft) is not installed on your computer when you run the tool, it will ask you to install it, once installed it will close the tool automatically, run the tool again and it will work properly.**